dnbln/narxia/src/dev/dir-structure/README.md

 Optimizations:
 - Support for deferred reads via `DeferredRead` and deferred + cached reads via `DeferredReadOrOwn`.
-- Support for versioning of file contents while in-memory via `Versioned`, so if we want to later write the entire structure to disk, we will only write the modified parts.
+- Support for versioning of file contents while in-memory via `Versioned` / `VersionedHash`, so if we want to later write the entire structure to disk, we will only write the modified parts.

 [blog post]: https://dnbln.dev/blog/dir-structure